 Use Another iOS Device or go for Apple support

-As an alternative, if this all troubleshooting steps failed, you may choose to rely on another iOS device for your text notifications (ie. Apple Watch, iPad, Mac, etc).
-This certainly doesn’t seem like a convenient long term solution but it will help you to see your day to day notification alerts. and also you may contact Apple Support for further advice on solving the problem.
+As an alternative, if all troubleshooting steps fail, you may choose to rely on another iOS device for your text notifications (ie. Apple Watch, iPad, Mac, etc).
+This certainly doesn’t seem like a convenient long-term solution but it will help you to see your day to day notification alerts. and also you can contact Apple Support for further advice on solving the problem.

 - iTunes could not connect to this iPhone error 0xe800000A [5 Fixes]

 - iPhone charging slowly or takes forever to charge?
 Here how to fix it

 - Discord Stuck on starting or Won’t Open on Windows 10 [Solved]